 Common conditions that may lead to vascular dementia include:

 Stroke (infarction) blocking a brain artery.
 Strokes that block a brain artery usually cause a range of symptoms that may include vascular dementia.
 But some strokes don't cause any noticeable symptoms.
-These "silent brain infarctions" still increase dementia risk.
+These silent strokes still increase dementia risk.

-With both silent and apparent strokes, the risk of vascular dementia increases with the number of infarctions that occur over time.
+With both silent and apparent strokes, the risk of vascular dementia increases with the number of strokes that occur over time.
 One type of vascular dementia involving many strokes is called multi-infarct dementia.

 In general, the risk factors for vascular dementia are the same as those for heart disease and stroke.
 Risk factors for vascular dementia include:

 - Increasing age.
-Your risk for vascular dementia rises as you grow older.
-The disorder is rare before age 65, and risk rises substantially as you reach your 80s and 90s.
+Your risk of vascular dementia rises as you grow older.
+The disorder is rare before age 65, and the risk rises substantially by your 90s.

-- Atherosclerosis.
+- Abnormal aging of blood vessels (atherosclerosis).
 This condition occurs when deposits of cholesterol and other substances (plaques) build up in your arteries and narrow your blood vessels.
-Atherosclerosis can increase your risk of vascular dementia — and possibly your risk of Alzheimer's disease — by reducing the flow of blood that nourishes your brain.
+Atherosclerosis can increase your risk of vascular dementia by reducing the flow of blood that nourishes your brain.

 - High cholesterol.
-Elevated levels of low-density lipoprotein (LDL), the so-called "bad" cholesterol, are associated with an increased risk of vascular dementia, and possibly with a higher risk of Alzheimer's disease.
+Elevated levels of low-density lipoprotein (LDL), the "bad" cholesterol, are associated with an increased risk of vascular dementia.

 - High blood pressure.
 When your blood pressure's too high, it puts extra stress on blood vessels everywhere in your body, including your brain.
 This increases the risk of vascular problems in the brain.